SuzyZou/CS361_softwareEngineering_I/assignment_9/README.md

         # Action save request: Send the length to the microservice
         client.send(send_length)
         print(f"sending the message 1: {send_length}")
-        # Send the actual string to the miscrosevice
+        # Send the actual string to the microservice
         client.send(message)
         print(f"sending the message 2: {message}")